 However, if you watch multiple sports, need NFL and other league passes, and you also want regional networks including in-market games… Spectrum makes quite a bit of sense compared to buying each of those services one by one.

 It also is worth considering for large families that need a large variety of content: sports for Dad, prestige TV for Mom, a variety of family channels and cartoons for the kids, reality TV on tap for Grandma… $114 per month for TV sounds like a lot, but compared to a streaming service your charge per-channel is very low.
 Sling TV will cost you more than a dollar per channel, for example — Spectrum TV is closer to 50 cents.

 Spectrum upgrade options in Bakersfield

-The base speed for Spectrum internet is 100 Mbps in Bakersfield, and can be as low as 80 Mbps outside the city.
+The base speed for Spectrum internet is 300 Mbps in Bakersfield, but it can drop as low as 80 Mbps outside the city.

 Until then, you have two paid upgrade options to boost your Spectrum speed:

 Spectrum Ultra: This plan offers 400 Mbps download and 20 Mbps upload for $20 extra per month.